Managing ZooKeeper hosts

 In the management console

-Click the name of your cluster and open the Hosts tab.
+Click the cluster name and select the Hosts tab.

 -